 Disabling Clamshell Mode

-Disable clamshell mode by either of the following methods: Disable Clamshell Mode With Shut Down
+Disable clamshell mode by either of the following methods: Disable Clamshell Mode By Shutting Down

 Go to the Apple logo at the top left corner of the screen and select “Shut Down…” and once powered off you can either leave the connections in place to resume clamshell mode at a later time or you can disconnect the cables for mobile usage.
-Disable Clamshell Mode With Sleep
+Disable Clamshell Mode By Sleeping

 Go to the Apple logo at the top left corner of the screen and select “Sleep” and once asleep then you can either leave the connection in place to resume clamshell mode at a later time or you can disconnect the cable for mobile usage.
 Disable Clamshell Mode By Unplugging

 As noted above, removing laptop connections puts the laptop into sleep mode.
 Each operating systems handles this differently so you will need to see if it works for your setup.
 If it does work then you can simply unplug and head out with your laptop in sleep mode.

 SVALT Workstation Setup

 The following explains the process of setting up a SVALT Cooling Dock workstation with clamshell laptop: Laptop Fit

 Only use laptops that are compatible with the SVALT Cooling Dock, per Laptop Compatibility